jennysloane/jfsloane/content/blog/air_quality/index.md

 ## Asthma

-    - After learning that winter is a peak season for allergies in Houston, I was not all that surprised to see that asthma levels are also on a rise this time of year
+-   After learning that winter is a peak season for allergies in Houston, I was not all that surprised to see that asthma levels are also on a rise this time of year.

 ![](asthma_30days.png)